poirier/cheat/django/dokku.rst

 started docs, then use this as a cheatsheet to quickly enable existing Django projects to deploy on Dokku.

+Start with the pages in this list, in order, then come back to this page and continue reading:

 .. toctree::

     dokku_files